Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: Introduction

 To alleviate the aforementioned challenges, we focus on the topological consistency for bronchial anatomical labeling.
 Specifically, we propose the Soft Subtree Consistency (SSC) module to tackle the first challenge, SSC constructs a soft subtree via feature interaction and topological refinement.
 Segmental labels serve as the criterion for soft subtrees, resulting in more flexible and discriminative feature aggregation within and across subtrees.
-To deal with the second challenge, we propose an Abnormal Branch Saliency (ABS) module, which compares node features and prototypes to predict anomaly scores, distinguishing abnormal nodes.
+To address the second challenge, we propose an Abnormal Branch Saliency (ABS) module, which compares node features and prototypes to predict anomaly scores, distinguishing abnormal nodes.
 And a soft mask derived from anomaly scores is utilized to prevent feature aggregation between normal and abnormal nodes for a smoother regularization.

+Building on a transformer-based framework, we introduce anatomical subtree-wise consistency as an evaluation standard to better reflect the integrity of bronchial structures.
+Compared to existing methods that focus on branch-wise labeling, our approach achieves notable improvements under this clinically relevant metric, particularly in complex or variant airway morphologies.

-The proposed method is evaluated on the AIIB23~\cite{bib14} dataset, which is characterized by severe airway distortion and atrophy.
-Extensive experiments demonstrate that our method achieves superior performance compared to other state-of-the-art methods, achieving 91.4\% accuracy in segmental, 83.7\% accuracy in sub-segmental with a 1.4\% increase, 96.8\% consistency with a 3.1\% increase, achieving consistent results in disease-induced airway deformities.
+The proposed method is evaluated on ATL-fibrosis dataset, a challenging dataset we constructed to facilitate comprehensive evaluation of airway labeling methods.
+Extensive experiments demonstrate that our method achieves superior performance compared to other state-of-the-art methods, achieving 91.4\% accuracy in segmental, 83.7\% accuracy in subsegmental with a 1.4\% increase, 96.8\% consistency with a 3.1\% increase.
+The results demonstrate robustness across a diverse range of airway conditions, including severe abnormalities and anatomical variations, relevant to clinical scenarios.